Recovery model: Concerns

 Some concerns have been raised about a recovery approach in theory and in practice.
-These include suggestions that it: is an old concept; only happens to very few people; represents an irresponsible fad; happens only as a result of active treatment; implies a cure; can only be implemented with new resources; adds to the burden of already stretched providers; is neither reimbursable nor evidence based; devalues the role of professional intervention; and increases providers' exposure to risk and liability.
+These include suggestions that it is an old concept, only happens to very few people, represents an irresponsible fad, happens only as a result of active treatment, implies a cure, can only be implemented with new resources, adds to the burden of already stretched providers, is neither reimbursable nor evidence-based, devalues the role of professional intervention, and increases providers' exposure to risk and liability.

-Other criticisms focused on practical implementation by service providers include that: the recovery model can be manipulated by officials to serve various political and financial interests including withdrawing services and pushing people out before they're ready; that it is becoming a new orthodoxy or bandwagon that neglects the empowerment aspects and structural problems of societies and primarily represents a middle class experience; that it hides the continued dominance of a medical model; and that it potentially increases social exclusion and marginalizes those who don't fit into a recovery narrative.
+Other criticisms focus on practical implementation by service providers. include that the recovery model can be manipulated by officials to serve various political and financial interests by, for example, withdrawing services and pushing people out of treatment before they are ready; that the recovery model is becoming a new orthodoxy or bandwagon that neglects the empowerment aspects and structural problems of societies and primarily represents a middle-class experience; that it hides the continued dominance of a medical model; and that it potentially increases social exclusion and marginalizes those who do not fit into a recovery narrative.

 There have been specific tensions between recovery models and "evidence-based practice" models in the transformation of US mental health services based on the recommendations of the New Freedom Commission on Mental Health.
-The commission's emphasis on recovery has been interpreted by some critics as saying that everyone can fully recover through sheer will power and therefore as giving false hope and implicitly blaming those who may be unable to recover.
-However, the critics have themselves been charged with undermining consumer rights and failing to recognize that the model is intended to support a person in their personal journey rather than expecting a given outcome, and that it relates to social and political support and empowerment as well as the individual.
+The commission's emphasis on recovery has been interpreted by some critics as ithat everyone can fully recover through sheer willpower and therefore as giving false hope and implicitly blaming those who may be unable to recover.
+In turn, tohe critics have themselves been charged with undermining consumer rights and failing to recognize that the model is intended to support a person in their personal journey rather than expecting a given outcome, and that it relates to social and political support and empowerment as well as the individual.

 Various stages of resistance to recovery approaches have been identified amongst staff in traditional services, starting with "Our people are much sicker than yours.
 They won't be able to recover" and ending in "Our doctors will never agree to this".
 However, ways to harness the energy of this perceived resistance and use it to move forward have been proposed.
-In addition, staff training materials have been developed by various organisations, for example by the National Empowerment Center.
+In addition, staff training materials have been developed by various organisations such as the National Empowerment Center.

 Some positives and negatives of recovery models were highlighted in a study of a community mental health service for people diagnosed with schizophrenia.
-It was concluded that while the approach may be a useful corrective to the usual style of case management - at least when genuinely chosen and shaped by each unique individual on the ground - serious social, institutional and personal difficulties made it essential that there be sufficient ongoing effective support with stress management and coping in daily life.
+It was concluded that while the approach may be a useful corrective to the usual style of case management—at least, when genuinely chosen and shaped by each individual involved—serious social, institutional and personal difficulties made it essential that there be sufficient ongoing effective support with stress management and coping in daily life.
 Cultural biases and uncertainties were also noted in the 'North American' model of recovery in practice, reflecting views about the sorts of contributions and lifestyles that should be considered valuable or acceptable.